incrediblecrab/apple-os-documentation/documentation/Vision.md

 - **ImageRequestHandler** - An object that processes one or more image-analysis requests pertaining to a single image.
 - **VisionRequest** - A type for image-analysis requests.
 - **VisionObservation** - A type for objects produced by image-analysis requests.
-- **DetectLensSmudgeRequest** - A request that detects a smudge on a lens from an image or video frame capture.
-(Beta)
-- **SmudgeObservation** - An observation that provides an overall score of the presence of a smudge in an image or video frame capture.
-(Beta)
+- **DetectLensSmudgeRequest** - A request that detects a smudge on a lens from an image or video frame capture.- **SmudgeObservation** - An observation that provides an overall score of the presence of a smudge in an image or video frame capture.
 ### Image sequence analysis
 - **GeneratePersonSegmentationRequest** - A request that produces a matte image for a person it finds in the input image.
 - **GeneratePersonInstanceMaskRequest** - A request that produces a mask of individual people it finds in the input image.